Archive | Uncategorized RSS feed for this archive

 Can you imagine being the insurance agent asked to process this claim:

 “A house hit my car.”
 (A house was being moved by a large truck.
 My friend had his car parked on the side of the road correctly.
 The house began to tilt off the truck and eventually fell off the truck, landing on my friend’s car.
-He eventually had the insurance paid, after lengthy explanation and the moving company confirming the story.)
+He eventually had the insurance paid, after a lengthy explanation and the moving company confirming the story.)

 You know, as funny as these stories are, they are really only funny after the fact.
 Imagine being the person who had to fight with an insurance agency about a claim.
 What if the man who had a house fall on his car was never compensated, despite being insured?
 We wouldn’t be laughing then.

-So here’s the question of the day…what are your best odds for being able to laugh after an accident or after making an insurance claim?
-We have that answer – you need an advocate in the insurance world.
+So here’s the question of the day: what are your best odds for being able to laugh after an accident or after making an insurance claim?
+We have that answer: you need an advocate in the insurance world.

 We found these stories at: http://www.businessballs.com/insuranceclaims.htm